 - The project life cycle has a definite end while the product life cycle may not.

-- The map for the product life cycle is somewhat conceptual and depends on the market condition; on the other hand, projects have predictive and clearly defined roadmaps.
+- The map for the product life cycle is conceptual and depends on market conditions while projects have predictive and well-defined roadmaps.

 - The product life cycle phases do not overlap while the project phases may overlap.

-- In the product life cycle, phases generally occur only once, while in the project life cycle phases may repeat.
+- Phases generally occur only once in the product life cycle while in the project life cycle phases may repeat.

-- In the product life cycle phases are sequential, while in project life cycle phases may or may not be sequential.
+- Phases are sequential in the product life cycle, while in the project life cycle phases may or may not be sequential.